TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Pale Tongue

-- Indicates: Blood deficiency, Qi deficiency, Yang deficiency
+- May suggest in TCM: Blood deficiency, Qi deficiency, Yang deficiency

 - Common symptoms: Fatigue, cold hands/feet, weakness